Ola-jed/getThis/README.md

 # getThis
     getThis is a small website where people can write articles and chat in discussions.
 It is built for learning purposes.
-    It is also buit to have an integrated source code sharing tool (Paste)
+    It is also built to have an integrated source code sharing tool (Paste)

 ## Setup